ekernf01/ekernf01.github.io/_posts/2018-11-18-maehr lab intro.md

 tags: maehrlab
 ---

+**Addendum 2020 August 15: I worked in the Maehr lab for almost 4 years.
+I am now excited to be entering the Ph.D. program in the Johns Hopkins BME Department.**

 We're a **stem cell lab** in a **diabetes center**.
 Stem cell biology is the hammer; Type I diabetes is the nail.
 The connection is rather complicated.

 Type I diabetes is an autoimmune disease.
 (Actually, it may consist of several diseases that are different on a microscopic level but share clinical symptoms.)
 In most cases of type I diabetes, part of the immune system (usually T cells) destroys the insulin-making machinery (pancreatic beta cells).